top of page

 At 19 Kelley changed the direction of her path to pursue a professional performing career.
 She spent 7 years as a featured dancer, dancing and singing at Kings Dominion and Kings Island and moved on to directing and choreographing shows for the various theme parks within Taft Attractions, Kings Productions and Paramount Parks.
 In 1989 Kelley was one of six performers chosen from hundreds to perform for our troops in an overseas, Department of Defense USO Show touring Korea, Japan, the Philippines, Indonesia and Australia.
 Kelley also had the pleasure of performing in several Industrial Shows with such celebrities as Ben Vereen, Tony Danza, Lee Greenwood, Florence Henderson and Nell Carter.

-In 1992, Ray Kennedy Entertainment hired Kelley for their cruise line and she traveled the world dancing and singing aboard various cruise ships including the renowned Queen Elizabeth 2, the Sagafjoord, the Crown Monarch, the Crown Jewel and the Enchanted Isle.
+In 1992, Ray Kennedy Entertainment hired Kelley for their cruise line and she traveled the world dancing and singing aboard various cruise ships including the renowned Queen Elizabeth II, the Sagafjoord, the Crown Monarch, the Crown Jewel and the Enchanted Isle.
 A few of her musical theatre credits include Victoria (The White Cat) in excerpts from Cats, Baby in excerpts from Sweet Charity and Louise in excerpts from Gypsy.
 After 3 years performing on cruise ships, Kelley moved into a director/choreographer position with Crown and Cunard Cruise Lines.

 Janelle Spruill

 Janelle Spruill graduated from The Governor’s School for the Arts in 2003 and earned her BFA in Dance and minor in Media Studies from Marymount Manhattan College in 2007.
 While there, she performed works by Twyla Tharp, Doug Varone, Martha Graham and many others.
 She was a member of the Elizabeth Higgins Dance Theater from 2004-2008.
-She has been a scholarship student at The Ailey School, The Gus Giordano Dance School, American Dance Festival, and Garth Fagan Dance where she also had the opportunity to work and dance with the company.
-She has been a teacher’s assistant at Broadway Dance Center for Shelia Barker and was a Rehearsal Assistant for the Richmond Ballet’s production of "The Nutcracker" in 2009 and 2013-2015.
+She has been a scholarship student at The Ailey School, The Gus Giordano Dance School, American Dance Festival and Garth Fagan Dance where she also had the opportunity to work and dance with the company.
+She was a teacher’s assistant at Broadway Dance Center for Shelia Barker and a Rehearsal Assistant for the Richmond Ballet’s production of "The Nutcracker" in 2009 and 2013-2015.
 She has performed numerous times with the Virginia Symphony and with Lyric Opera Virginia’s production of "La Traviata" as well as "The King and I" as "Angel George" in 2012.
 She was a dancer in the Virginia Arts Festival’s production of "Leonard Bernstein’s Mass" in 2010.
-She is Dance Masters of America certified in jazz dance and has taught at many DMA dance conventions.
+She is Dance Masters of America-certified in jazz dance and has taught at many DMA dance conventions.
 She has also taught at The Regional High School Dance Festivals Norfolk and at The National High School Dance Festivals in Miami, Florida and Pittsburgh, Pennsylvania.
 She has been on faculty at The Governor’s School for the Arts in Norfolk, Virginia since 2009 teaching and choreographing for both the Dance and Musical Theatre Departments.
 Her works have recently been accepted to The Richmond Choreographer’s Showcase and The Regional High School Dance Festival.
-She has choreographs for The Virginia Symphony Orchestra, Virginia Arts Festival "Rhythm Live Project", Norfolk’s Grand Illumination Parade and for Todd Rosenlieb Dance.
-She was Associate Director of the TRDance Ensemble from 2014- 2020.
+She has choreographed for The Virginia Symphony Orchestra, Virginia Arts Festival "Rhythm Live Project", Norfolk’s Grand Illumination Parade and for Todd Rosenlieb Dance.
+She was Associate Director of the TRDance Ensemble from 2014-2020.

 Nasia Thomas